cxlvinchau/hips/docs/index.rst

 HIPS Documentation
 ==================
 HIPS is a Python library for heuristically solving mixed integer programs.
-HIPS implements wrappers for popular linear programming solvers like Gurobi :cite:`gurobi` and Clp :cite:`johnjforrest_2020_3748677`, and thereby allows for easily switching solvers.
 At its core, HIPS implements various well-established heuristics for mixed-integer programming, e.g. the feasibility pump :cite:`Fischetti2005`, RENS :cite:`Berthold2013` and various diving heuristics.
+Further, HIPS implements wrappers for popular linear programming solvers like Gurobi :cite:`gurobi` and Clp :cite:`johnjforrest_2020_3748677`, and thereby allows for easily switching solvers.

 HIPS is designed to be easily extensible and user-friendly.
 Adding new heuristics or solvers can be done by implementing the corresponding interfaces.